• Welcome to Autism Forums, a friendly forum to discuss Aspergers Syndrome, Autism, High Functioning Autism and related conditions.

 Think Sigourney Weaver acted an excellent portrayal of an autistic woman.

 What I disliked afterwards was reading the rotten tomato reviews, where many reviewers wrote that it was a poor representation of autism in females.
-To me as a female with autism it was an excellent representation of someone on a spectrum.
+As a female with autism it was an excellent representation of someone on a spectrum.

 Last edited: